State / Territory Benefits - New York

 If you choose direct deposit of your weekly benefits, you need a check that has your bank routing and checking account numbers.

 Special Vehicle License Plates: New York State law requires you to pay two different fees; an initial fee when you order a custom plate and an annual fee when you renew your registration.
 When you renew your vehicle registration, you must pay your registration fee and the annual custom plate fee.
 Most vehicle registrations in NYS are issued for two years.
 Not all specialized military plates are listed below.
+Application for Military and Veteran Custom Plates.

 Eligibility: Army National Guard member.